 To support the development of diagnostic tests with greater sensitivity for any type of clinical manifestation of leprosy, Santana[6] mapped epitopes of M. leprae, constructed by the spot synthesis technique, using serum from leprosy patients, based on a previous study[7].
 Of 12 selected proteins, seven were promising candidates for immunodominant antigens.
 Bioinformatics tools were used to verify molecular mass, isoelectric point, hydrophobicity, and acid-basic characteristics[5]; however, none of the proteins has experimentally resolved three-dimensional structure, which hinders a complete biochemical characterization.

 The three-dimensional structure of a protein is fundamental to determine the selection of the best candidates in order to obtain a functional epitope given that the peptides hidden in the protein core are not of interest, since the antibodies do not have access to this region.
-In turn, antigenic determinants actively participate in antigen-antibody binding, which, when established, generate conformational and structural changes, being important structures in the process of antigenic neutralization and processing by the immune system[6].
+In turn, antigenic determinants actively participate in antigen-antibody binding, which, when established, generate conformational and structural changes, which are important in the process of antigenic neutralization [6].

 In this study, the three-dimensional structures of M. leprae antigens selected by Santana[6] were predicted with bioinformatics tools in order to provide support for the elaboration of possible serological diagnostic tests for both multibacillary and paucibacillary clinical forms of leprosy.